- Build Vocabulary

 - Learn to read and spell

 Introducing reading to a child can be fun activity.
 Parents and educators always look for entertaining ways to foster children reading skills in class and outside.
 One way that children learn to read is through games.
 Toys and games have been proven handy learning tools that help maintain a child’s attention and engaged in the lessons.
 Wooden Reading Blocks and similar games teach children to read one syllable words through phonetics.
 Discovering new words by changing one block out of the three blocks to create words such as mop, top, or hop.
 Understanding how consonants and vowels work together to make up words the child keeps turning the blocks to find the words.
 They also learn how to spell which is important later in school when dealing with grammar.
-It is a good way to build a child’s vocabulary as they learn how to read.Sign up for your free in-store or Virtual In-Home Design appointment today to work with one of our experts to design your dream custom closet, pantry, office or garage.
+It is a good way to build a child’s vocabulary as they learn how to read.Enjoy free shipping on all orders over $100 at BBC Shop Canada!

 Reading is a very solitary hobby and each person approaches it differently.
 A fun element about reading toys like Wooden Reading Blocks is that they spark players curiosity for words.
 Finding all the word combinations out of the three blocks.
 It promots a child to be creative and autodidactic.
 Every time they find a new word, the educator can ask the child to use it in a sentence or to find its meaning.
 Stimulating their minds, it can foster their curiosity in learning.
 Parents and educators, with a little creativity and effort, can come up with exercises that promote reading and writing using the discovered words.
 Letting the child be creative by writing stories or creating a song with the words that rhyme.
 Putting into practice their new vocabulary in a fun way.